 CARE OR CONTROL

 If the police did not take your fingerprints when you were charged, they will have given you an Appearance Notice or Promise to Appear form which requires you to attend for fingerprinting prior to your first court appearance.
 Most police forces will allow you to do your fingerprints on an earlier date if you bring your paperwork with you, and we recommend that you do this if possible.
 Once the fingerprints are done, we can usually move your court date up so that we can set an earlier trial date and reduce the time you spend walking under the ALS suspension.

 PROOF OF IMPAIRMENT

-There are essential two kinds of impaired cases, those where the police used an Approved Screening Device (ASD) to require a breath sample at roadside, and those where they skipped that step.
-Where the police require an ASD breath sample in order to form their reasonable grounds to arrest you for impaired driving, it is very rare for a trial judge to convict you of impaired driving.
+There are essentially two kinds of impaired cases: those where the police used an Approved Screening Device (ASD) to require a breath sample at roadside, and those where they skipped that step.
+Where the police require an ASD breath sample in order to form their reasonable grounds to arrest you for impaired driving, it is very rare for a trial Judge to convict you of impaired driving.
 On the other hand, where the police arrest you without using the ASD, they will generally testify to stronger indicia of impairment and it will be a live issue at trial whether they had sufficient grounds to arrest and make the breath demand.
-For a complete list of the usual indicia, go to our detailed discussion of the offence of impaired driving.
+For more information about impaired driving and impaired driving indicators, please visit our Driving Offences page.